 Grocery stores are packed with several different brands of hummus but, let’s face it, there’s nothing quite like making your own.

 Over the years I’ve tried hundreds of different recipes.
-Even though the ingredients used are always the same, different processes bring different results.
+Even though the ingredients used to make this Middle-Eastern spread are always the same, different processes yield different results.

 First of all, let’s stress out the importance of using dried organic chickpeas instead of canned ones.
-I know, soaking and cooking dried chickpeas takes time but there’s no shortcut to greatness.
+I know, soaking and cooking dried chickpeas it's a hassle, but there’s no shortcut to greatness.
 No one can argue with that.

-Don’t be scared, it can get messy pretty easily, but isn’t it the funny thing of cooking?
+Don’t be scared, it can get messy.
+Especially if you go overboard like me; but isn’t this the funny thing of cooking?

 Adapted from smittenkitchen, Cafe Mogador’s secret recipe and few tips collected over the years